-S. Douglas Bunch is a Partner at Cohen Milstein and a litigator in the firm’s Securities Fraud & Investor Protection Practice Group.
+S. Douglas Bunch is a Partner at Cohen Milstein and a litigator in the firm’s Securities Litigation & Investor Protection Practice Group.

 Mr. Bunch represents individual and institutional investors in cases brought in violation of state and federal securities laws, including the Securities Act of 1933 and the Securities Exchange Act of 1934.
 Currently, Mr. Bunch is part of the Cohen Milstein team litigating a class action suit against Harman International Industries, Inc., in which Cohen Milstein was successful in obtaining a ruling by the Court of Appeals for the D.C.
 Circuit reversing the dismissal of the case and remanding it to the U.S. District Court for further proceedings.
 The ruling protects investors by limiting the scope of protection afforded by the so-called “safe-harbor” for forward-looking statements in the Private Securities Litigation Reform Act of 1995.
 Mr. Bunch also recently played a key role in the litigation and settlement of securities class actions against ITT Educational Services, Inc. and Orthofix International N.V., in which the U.S. District Court for the Southern District of New York denied defendants’ motions to dismiss.